ultraio/docs-blockchain/docs/guides/Uniq Factory Management/exchange-a-uniq-using-smart-contract.md

 - I want to exchange Uniq only if some specific conditions are met which are not covered by first-hand purchase feature
     - examples include: requiring preregistration using a dedicated smart contract action; having alternative pricing model where you will check that the payment was done using smart contract;
 - I have some automation requirements which requires minimum user input
-    - since smart contracts are flexible you are able to do more things than besides simply minting a Uniq
+    - since smart contracts are flexible, you are able to do more things than besides simply minting a Uniq
 - There is an extra interaction with other smart contract that needs to happen
     - NFT contract by default notifies only certain accounts about the action execution and if you need to extend this list you will have to rely on your own smart contract to notify other contracts